vallafederico/smooothy/readme.md

 ### Smarter Usage

-Made to be extended, can be used as core.
-Premade ones will be listed somewhere eventualy and exported from same package.
+Can be used as just the `Core`, but the idea and the way it's made is to be extended.
+Here's some [extending ideas/premade sliders](/docs/extend.md).

 ```js
 // import slider